Ron Stewart (bluegrass): Early years

 Ron Stewart was born on December 11, 1968, in Paoli, Indiana.
 Stewart began playing fiddle at age 3 and at age 9, Stewart made several guest appearances with Lester Flatt, and appeared on one of his live albums.
 From 1977 until 1990, Stewart ("Little Ronnie Stewart"), played in the Stewart Family Band with his parents.

 Recording and performing career

 Curly Seckler

 Stewart began working with Curly Seckler in 1989, and recorded two albums with him: Tribute to Lester Flatt and Bluegrass Gospel.

 Gary Brewer and the Kentucky Ramblers

 From 1991 until 1994, Stewart was a member of Gary Brewer and the Kentucky Ramblers.
 Other members included Bill Colwell (mandolin) and Dale "Punch" Taylor (bass).

 Lynn Morris Band

-From 1997 until 2003, Stewart played banjo, guitar, and fiddle with the Lynn Morris band.
-The band included Morris (guitar, vocals, banjo), Marshall Wilborn (bass), Jesse Brock (mandoli, and Stewart.
+From 1997 until 2003, Stewart played banjo, guitar, and fiddle with the Lynn Morris Band.
+The band included Morris (guitar, vocals, banjo), Marshall Wilborn (bass), Jesse Brock (mandolin), and Stewart (fiddle).